- How much does it cost to become a doula?

 - Option 1 – Full course acces for $400 USD.

 With each option, your training starts immediately after making your first payment.
+Options 2 and 3 also offer early-finish discounts.
 The only additional cost for New Beginnings Doula Training are the three required books sold separately.
 The approximate cost for all three books is $45 USD, depending on location.
 Get full details »

 2. Does New Beginnings Doula Training offer certification?